anima-wg/brski-discovery/draft-ietf-anima-brski-discovery.md

 to discover CORE-LF resources available on other systems.
 Resource providers can likewise register their resources with the resource directory server using CORE-RD registration procedures.

-In summaery, CORE-LF including CORE-RD is a mechanism for registration and discovery of resources and hence services which may be preferred in deployments over other options and can equally be applicable to register/discover any variation of BRSKI for any type of BRSKI service.
+In summary, CORE-LF including CORE-RD is a mechanism for registration and discovery of resources and hence services which may be preferred in deployments over other options and can equally be applicable to register/discover any variation of BRSKI for any type of BRSKI service.